Casablanca, the Miami of Morocco

 The international jet-set claim to have uncovered a few Moroccan cities, waxing lyrically about the ‘real’ thing they’ve discovered in the narrow streets and complex passageways of medinas.

-Yet none of them mention Casablanca, except as a transit point, dismissing it entirely, quickly moving onto Fes, Rabat or Marrakech, which is one of the many things that makes Casablanca appealing – the total lack of tourists.
+Yet none of them mention Casablanca, except as a transit point, dismissing it entirely, quickly moving onto Fes, Rabat or Marrakech, which is one of the many things that makes Casablanca appealing – the total lack of tourists, despite the popularity of Morocco Travel Packages that bring so many tourists to other Moroccan cities.

 Some 3,000 years ago, Casablanca began life as a Berber community.
 Through the centuries it’s been governed by Roman, Arab, Portuguese, Spanish, British and French regimes but gained independence in 1956.